Chef Silas Masih shares one of his favourite dishes from his restaurant, Pepper and Salt, in Denmark, WA.

-Sauté the onions until translucent.
+Sauté the onions in a large frying pan over low heat with a little oil until translucent.
 Add the mustard seeds, spice paste, and chilli flakes.
 Cook for 2 minutes until fragrant.
 Add the tomatoes.
-Simmer on a low heat for 15-20 minutes until thickened.
+Simmer on a low heat for 15–20 minutes until thickened.
 Season to taste.
 Grate the palm sugar into the sauce.
 Turn the heat off and rest.
 Sieve the sauce.

 To make the coconut prawns, crush the ginger, garlic, chilli and spices in a mortar and pestle to a paste.
 In a large bowl, fold half the paste mixture in with the prawns and set aside.

-Heat half the oil in a large frying pan over a high heat until just smoking.
+Heat 100 ml oil in a large frying pan over a high heat until just smoking.
 Add the curry leaves and fry.
 Remove the leaves and set aside for garnish.
 Add half the quantity of marinated prawns, turn continuously to seal and caramelise.
-This should take 2-3 minutes.
+This should take 2–3 minutes.
 Place this batch on a flat tray in a single layer.

 Deglaze the pan with ¼ cup of hot water to remove the caramelised flavours.
 Spread this over the prawns.
-Wash and dry the frypan, and repeat with the remaining marinated prawns.
+Wash and dry the frypan, and repeat with another 100 ml oil and the remaining marinated prawns.